MagicMirrorOrg/MagicMirror-Documentation/configuration/introduction.md

-### Advanced configuration and Frequently asked configuration examples:
+### Advanced configuration and frequently asked how to configure examples: